Drought Care for Trees

-Wood chip mulch is one of the best ways to save water and can keep your trees healthy.
-A thick layer of mulch will keep moisture in the soil and protect the roots from extreme heat, so you use less water and your trees stay happy!
+Natural, wood chip mulch is one of the best ways to save water and can keep your trees healthy.
+A thick layer of mulch on top of the soil around your tree will keep moisture in the soil and protect the roots from extreme temperatures, so you use less water and your trees stay happy!

 Check the Soil

-Use a small shovel or screw driver to check the soil 6-8 inches below the surface.
+Use a small shovel or screw driver to check the soil 6-8 inches below the surface near the drip line.

 If the soil feels dry and crumbly, it's time to water your tree with a slow soak.
 If the soil feels sticky or wet, let it dry for a couple days before checking it again.

 Water needs to reach the roots of your tree, which are located 12-28 inches below the surface.
 Because the root zone extends as a tree grows, young trees and mature trees need different watering techniques.